bramp/db-patterns/README.md

 Some useful java code backed by JDBC that implements some common patterns.

-So far, a a Condition object, and a Queue are implemented.
+So far a Condition object, and a Queue are implemented.

 ```maven
 	<dependency>